deeplearning4j/deeplearning4j-docs/android.md

   {
     "@context": "http://schema.org",
     "@type": "BlogPosting",
-    "headline": "How to Use Deeplearning4J in Android Apps", "datePublished": "2017-01-14T00:00:00+05:30",
+    "headline": "How to Deploy Deep Learning and Neural Networks on Android", "datePublished": "2017-01-14T00:00:00+05:30",
     "description": "DeepLearning4J (DL4J) is a popular machine learning library that runs on the JVM.
 In this tutorial, I’ll show you how to use it to create and train neural networks in an Android app.", "url": "http://progur.com/2017/01/how-to-use-deeplearning4j-on-android.html"